What is Webworm?

 Paying readers empower my work by giving me the time and resources to do what I do — which includes accessing legal advice when I need it (and I do, trust me).

 In return for their generosity, paying Webworm subscribers get access to my more personal writing — like my struggle with memory and quest to find my Serbian stock-model twin, and guest columns like the monthly Totally Normal.

-As a paying member, you also get to take part in the thriving Webworm community: The comments section here is the smartest and most polite place I’ve ever found online, populated by a diverse range of people from around the planet.
+Finally, as a paying member you also get to take part in the thriving Webworm community.
+The comments section here is the smartest and most polite place I’ve ever found online, populated by a diverse range of people from around the planet.